Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

 +   In the <b>Key pair (login)</b> section, from the <b>Key pair name - required</b> dropdown list, choose <b>Proceed without a key pair</b>.

 #####   Step 5: Configure the network settings

+You use this pane to configure networking settings.

+The virtual private cloud (VPC) indicates which VPC you want to launch the instance into.
+You can have multiple VPCs, including different ones for development, testing, and production.